Local Polls 2017: Preliminary results indicate new trend in urban politics

 - People want alternative political force but they are not convinced that newly emerged parties could win the polls.

-Now it is almost sure that there will be a tough competition between Nepali Congress and CPN-UML for the first and second position, and CPN (Maoist Centre) will emerge as a third force in the first phase of local level elections.
+May 18, 2017-Now it is almost sure that there will be a tough competition between Nepali Congress and CPN-UML for the first and second position, and CPN (Maoist Centre) will emerge as a third force in the first phase of local level elections.
 It wouldn’t be surprising as the outcome was expected.

 But the preliminary vote counting results of Kathmandu Metropolitan City and Lalitpur Metropolitan city indicate new trend in urban politics which is quite different from the past election results.